Technical Reference

 This file is identically structured as any other file with an ExpansionSettings model, but it only contains expansionResource data refs of all bundles with initializer projects which the initializer should load and process.

 By default, the initializer comes with an internal file containing predefined initializer bundles that it will use.
-It is possible to override this with a different expansionSettings.xml file, by placing it in the same directory as the initializer jar file.
+It is possible to override this with a different expansionSettings.xml file, by placing it in one of two locations (with the following priority:

 Initialization process